-At least one bulletin board 3 feet in length should be provided for every library.
+At least one bulletin board not less than 3 feet in length should be provided for each library.
 Cork makes a very satisfactory board.
 It is recommended that essential space needed for shelving not be used.
 Space between windows or at the ends of sections of shelving may be good places for the location of bulletin boards.
 To be most effective and useful, they should be placed level with the eye.
 Pegboard can also be used very effectively to make attractive displays.

-9. Other desirable equipment An atlas and a dictionary stand may be useful equipment for the library if the room is not crowded.
+9. Other desirable equipment

+An atlas and a dictionary stand may be useful equipment for the library if the room is not crowded.
 A revolving table model is preferable to the floor type.
+Libraries will find at least one book truck indispensable.
+Display cases in either the library or the corridor may be very effectively used.